Hollie Doyle: Jockey breaks record for female wins - 107th victory at Southwell

 - From the section Horse Racing

+"I'm never satisfied and look for the next thing to do," she told BBC Sport.

+"I want to ride a Group winner, although that's not easy to do."

-Doyle is only the third British woman to reach a century in a year after Hayley Turner and Gordon.
+Doyle broke the landmark set by Josephine Gordon and is only the third British woman to reach a century in a year after Hayley Turner and Gordon.

-She regularly rides against men, and was beaten in a race on Wednesday by her jockey boyfriend Tom Marquand.
+She competes against men on a daily basis, and needing one more victory for the record, was beaten in a race on Wednesday by her jockey boyfriend Tom Marquand.

-"I feel a bit emotional.
-I just feel very grateful and very lucky," said Doyle.
+Doyle raised a few laughs when she said "he's not coming home tonight" after Marquand pushed her into second place, but he said the comment was not a dig at him.

+"She said I wasn't coming home tonight, which was true, because I was flying to Qatar," Marquand told BBC Sport.

 Doyle had equalled Gordon's record, set two years ago, on Saturday but had several near misses before reaching the landmark.